termsurf/tree/readme.md

 ### Guide

 Now we will go into the actual specification of the syntax.
 The Link specification language is a minimal modeling language that is transformable into code.

-Link Text is a little more than a markup language, tending toward a programming language.
-In fact, it can be used for a programming language.
-It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other means of capturing data down into structured form.

 It has the following syntax.

 #### Terms